kudlaceksystem/Long-term-EEG-analysis-2_0/README.md

     - Iteration variable starts with k.
 E.g. kch ... iteration over channels, kf ... iteration over files, k ... just iteration over anything.
     - num... stands for number of ... .
 Typically numbin ... number of bins, numch ... number of channels.
     - Similarly ...len stands for ... length, such as binlen ... bin length.
     - ...p stands for ... path, e.g. lblp ... label path (e.g. "\\neurodata\Lab Neurophysiology root\Mouse01\").
-Caution: As of now, we sometimes use the "\" at the end and sometimes not.
+Caution: As of now, we sometimes use the "\\" at the end and sometimes not.
 We should standardize this one or the other way.
 Which one do you prefer?
     - ...n stands for ... name, e.g. lbln ... label name (e.g. "Mouse01-241224_200000-lbl3.mat")
     - ...pn stands for ... path and name (e.g. "\\neurodata\Lab Neurophysiology root\Mouse01\Mouse01-241224_200000-lbl3.mat")
-- Signal is usually abbreviated snl except for some old compatibility requirements (sig could cause confusion with signum function)
+- Signal is usually abbreviated snl except for some old compatibility requirements (sig could cause confusion with the signum function)
 - Suffixes may indicate data class
     - N .... datenum
     - Dt ... datetime